-- Keep the plan short.
-A good preservation plan is clear, concise, comprehensive, and realistic.
+- Keep the Preservation plan short.
+A good plan is clear, concise, comprehensive, and realistic.
 It should clearly state your mission and lay out goals, objectives and actions for the permanent care of the collection. - Implementing the plan can be difficult.
-Easy to accomplish, inexpensive changes that benefit the greatest number of items are the best place to start.
-Weigh your needs and resources.
-A number of small steps will gradually improve the overall care of your collection. - Remember that your preservation plan does not stand alone.
-A good plan is a subset of the overall long-range plan for the institution, helps set collections care priorities, and is an important document for fund-raising. - Never forget that planning is an ongoing process.
+The best place to start, is to focus on easy to accomplish, inexpensive changes that benefit the greatest number of items.
+Weigh up your needs and resources.
+A number of small steps will gradually improve the overall care of your collection.
+Remember that your preservation plan does not stand alone.
+A good plan is a subset of an overall long-range vision for the institution, helps set collection care priorities, and is an important document for fund-raising. - Never forget that planning is an ongoing process.